jeromecst/scripts/README.md

 ### ssh_connection.sh

-simple script which output all incoming ssh attempt and connection.
-The script also output date, ip and location.
+simple script which output all incoming ssh attempt and connection. the script also print date, ip and location.

 _example of output :_